A 200-year-old heritage building in Bengaluru houses museum showcasing India's postal history

 Maintained by the Department of Post, Karnataka Circle, Sandesh hosts artefacts including those from the British era, collected from post offices across India.

-Among the most treasured items is a letter written by Subash Chandra Bose.
+Among the most treasured items is a letter written by Subhas Chandra Bose.

 Dated 22 April 1921, then 24-year-old Netaji addressed the letter to the Secretary of State Edwin Montagu, in which he resigned from the Indian Civil Service to join the freedom struggle.